steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 #### Today
-    What is the source of the empty lines in the console output from 'dotnet test'?

     How can Python binary extensions be resolved (e.g. sys, time)?

     How can xUnit tests be debugged?

-    Remove unused GitHub repositories.

     Add a cookie policy to _CookieConsentPartial.cshtml.